 There are three locations where log files may be found in order to help diagnose problems.

-\$WTHOME \tmp is where Journyx logs diagnostic and audit logging.
-On Windows the directory is \tmp.
-Diagnostic logging should only be enabled for short periods, due to the large amount of data that can be generated.
-Diagnostic logging is usually only useful when performed under the direction of Journyx Support.
-The logs that may need rotating here are the audit.log and if diagnostic logging is enabled debug.log.
+\$WTHOME/tmp is where Journyx logs diagnostic and audit logging.
+On Windows the directory is %WTHOME%\jwt\tmp.
+The logs that may need rotating here are the audit.log and if diagnostic logging is enabled journyx.app.log.